DanielEstrada971102/dtpr-package/_sources/src/base/event.rst.txt

 Event
 =====

-The ``Event`` class is designed to represent an event entry from a root Ntuple, facilitating access to information by abstracting info into instances of Python objects (**particles**).
+The ``Event`` class is designed to represent an event entry from a flat root Ntuple, facilitating access to information by abstracting info into instances of Python objects ( :doc:`../particles/main` ).
 There are a set of already defined particles in the ``dtpr.particles`` module.
 Each instance of the ``Event`` class provides specific methods to comfortably access those objects such as offline segments, generation-level muons, simulation digis, showers, and more.